 In November 2018 the Swiss manufacturer Phonak released a brand new product – Phonak Audeo M – based on Marvel technology.
 Phonak has since released additional variations of Marvel technology and also an update to Marvel itself, Phonak Paradise.
+In mid 2021 Phonak Nathos Nova started to become available within the NHS supply chain with similar features and compatibility.

 So how do Roger Direct Phonak compatible hearing aids work with Roger?